 - Not be currently receiving childcare funding assistance from any other source (e.g. Department of Social Services or Down East Partnership for Children)

 - Be a North Carolina resident (funds cannot pay for childcare provided outside of North Carolina)

 - Have at least one child under the age of five who is not yet in school (preschools conducted through a daycare center and paid for by the student-parent are the exception)

-- Demonstrate financial need by completing a FAFSA for the 2018-2019 academic year
+- Demonstrate financial need by completing a FAFSA for the current academic year

-- Be enrolled at least half time (six semester hour credits) or more for the Fall 2018 semester
+- Be enrolled at least half time (six semester hour credits) or more for the fall semester

 - Have at least a 2.0 cumulative GPA or be a first semester ECC student